 After lunch, the Blacksmith proceeds with the shoeing of newcomers to the Tutti-lunch, who are called ‘colts.’
 The blacksmith pretends to drive a nail into their shoe and the hammering only stops when the colt shouts ‘punch.’
 This tradition is carried out light heartedly and no one should be hurt.
 A little struggle makes it all the more fun, but colts can be shod gracefully if they so wish.
 A donation of £5 is appreciated to cover the cost of shoeing.

 3 to 5pm: Tutti Day Crafts for Children

-All local children welcome to meet the Tutti Men and enjoy craft activities at the United Reform Church.
+All local children welcome to meet the Tutti Men and enjoy craft activities and scrambling for sweets at the United Reform Church.

 5pm: Anchovies on Toast

 All are welcome for the traditional anchovies on toast, courtesy of the Three Swans opposite The Town Hall

 7.30pm: Hungerford Town Band

 Every year the town band performs for the pleasure of the people of Hungerford in the Corn Exchange.
 Free entry and quite informal – people are welcome to pop in and out.

 The Constable welcomes the Tithing Men back at The Three Swans the end of their long and arduous day.